A Quick Guide to Securing Your WordPress Website

 Keep in mind that the car update function best works for minor updates.
 Major updates to the WordPress core need to be shown by an admin inside the WordPress dashboard.

 Another smooth step: It’s possible to hide what version range of the WP core you’re walking to your supply code with a plugin.
 This is a no-brainer way to cover what model you’re using, so hackers are less likely to understand what associated vulnerabilities exist on your site.
-This is known as an “obscurity” tactic and makes it a lot more difficult for hackers to figure out where your weaknesses might lie.
+This is known as an “obscurity” tactic and makes it much more difficult for hackers to figure out where your weaknesses might lie.

 2. Always replace your plugins—no exceptions!